Looking for the best things to do in Cancun? We've chosen our favorite day trips and excursions in the Mayan Riviera to get you off the resort.

 If you want to escape Tulum there is a lot of accommodation there.
 And it is fast becoming more than a day trip from Cancun, it is now a popular vacation destination in Mexico.

-Ek Balam is a lesser visited Mayan Ruin near Cancun and you can climb up this one!
+Ek Balam is a lesser-visited Mayan village near Cancun and you can climb up this one!

 It's a sprawling complex of 45 structures but you can visit it in a couple of hours.